Back to Blog

 What you should expect to pay

-Change management speakers typically charge in the $10,000-$50,000 range for a keynote, with the sweet spot around $15,000-$30,000 for someone with real operational experience and a polished presentation.
+Change management speakers typically charge $10,000 to $50,000 for a keynote, with the sweet spot around $15,000 to $30,000 for someone with real operational experience and a polished presentation.

 Finding the right fit

 Here's my shortcut: start with the change, not the speaker.
 Write down exactly what's happening in your organization, how your people feel about it, and what you want them to feel and do after the event.
-Then share that with a speaker bureau and let them match.
+Then share that brief with a speaker bureau and let them match.

 Need Help Finding a Speaker?